Georgian grapes

 Saperavi

-Saperavi is Georgia's flagship red grape, prized for its deep color, bold character, and impressive versatility.
-It defines Georgian red winemaking and enjoys growing global recognition.
+Saperavi is Georgia's most iconic red grape, known for its deep color, firm structure, and remarkable adaptability.
+It sits at the heart of Georgian red winemaking and remains the country's strongest ambassador abroad.

 Learn more